giovanniSba/giovanniSba/README.md

 # Hi there, I'm Giovanni! 👋

 Welcome to my GitHub profile.
 I am a developer and student at the University of Trento.
-Here are some of my main projects.

 ### 🚀 Highlighted Projects